akshayknarayan/ccp-class-assignment/README.md

 Because her transfer is so large, Alyssa wants to give it priority in her network.
 Unfortunately, Alyssa has a firewall configuration which only allows her to open one connection.
 She asks you to develop a congestion control algorithm which can compete fairly with not one, but any given number of existing flows, across a variety of Internet conditions, including variable RTT, link bandwidths, and queue sizes.

 Your job is to develop a congestion control algorithm using CCP (below) that takes in a single argument in the format `--num-connections=<k>` (you can use an [argument parsing library](https://clap.rs) to make this easier).
-Your algorithm's should emulate the behavior of k TCP Reno flows, which we test by running k Reno flows alongside your single CCP flow; your CCP flow should get half the bandwidth on average over the duration of the test.
+Your algorithms should emulate the behavior of k TCP Reno flows, which we test by running k Reno flows alongside your single CCP flow; your CCP flow should get half the bandwidth on average over the duration of the test.

 Setup
 -----